lucasmaehn/blog_article_packnet-sfm/blog.md

 ### Methods

 Depth Estimation can be implemented using various methods.
-None of them are perfect though and have their advantages and disadvantages:
+None of which are perfect though and have their advantages and disadvantages:

 |Solution|PRO's|CON's|
 |---|---|---|